 The other steps for cutting ceramic tiles diagonally, are the same as in the method described above.
 Consequently, you have to score the tile, describing a continuous line, and then to push firmly the handle to make it snap.

 Thank you for reading our article on how to cut ceramic tile and we recommend you to check out the rest of our projects.
-Please share our projects with your friends, by using the social media widgets.
+Please SHARE and LIKE our projects with your friends, by using the social media widgets, to help us create more free tutorials.